 - Nearby hotels: Fredericksburg has many chain options – check out the listings on the visitor information site.
 There is a Courtyard by Marriott in the downtown district, just across the river from Ferry Farm.

-- Nearby attractions: Kenmore, Mary Ball Washington House and other Washington heritage museums, Fredericksburg and Spotsylvania National Battlefields (includes Chancellorsville, The Wilderness, Chatham Manor, and Stonewall Jackson’s death site), James Monroe Museum, carriage tours of Old Town, Rappahannock Railroad Museum, Wilderness Adventure Park, and Fun Land
+- Nearby attractions: Kenmore, Mary Ball Washington House and other Washington heritage museums, Fredericksburg and Spotsylvania National Battlefields (includes Chancellorsville, The Wilderness, Chatham Manor, and Stonewall Jackson’s death site), James Monroe Museum, carriage tours, Rappahannock Railroad Museum, Wilderness Adventure Park, and Fun Land

 Books to Read: